 Each type of food we eat has it’s own sustainability footprint.

-In this guide, we’ve outlined some of the potential impact/footprint of producing butter and margarine.
+In this guide, we’ve outlined the potential sustainability footprint of producing butter and margarine.

-Summary – The Footprint Of Butter & Margarine
+Summary – The Sustainability Footprint Of Butter & Margarine

 The type of oil used in margarine can matter …

-- It produces 11.9 kg of C02e (carbon dioxide equivalent) per 1 lkg of butter produced
+It produces 11.9 kg of CO2e (carbon dioxide equivalent) per 1 lkg of butter produced

 How Much Water It Takes To Produce Butter

-It takes 5,553 litres of water to produce a 1kg of butter
+It takes 5,553 litres of water to produce a 1kg of butter (theguardian.com)

 How Much Milk Does It Take To Make Butter?

-To get a pound of butter, you need 21 pounds of milk
+To get a pound of butter, you need 21 pounds of milk (nrdc.org)

 The type of milk used to make butter can make a difference to this figure though.